Myster-Tee/TinfoilWebServer/README.md

     "MaxConsecutiveFailedAuth": number, // The number of consecutived unauthenticated requests to reach for blacklisting an IP
     "IsBehindProxy": boolean            // When set to true, incoming IP address will be taken from "X-Forwarded-For" header otherwise it will be taken from TCP/IP protocol
   },
-  "Kestrel" : {                         // HTTP server configuration see «https://docs.microsoft.com/fr-fr/aspnet/core/fundamentals/servers/kestrel?view=aspnetcore-6.0#configureiconfiguration» for more information
+  "Kestrel": {                          // Web server configuration, see https://learn.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel/endpoints?view=aspnetcore-6.0 for more information
-    "Endpoints" : {
+    "Endpoints": {
-      "Http" : {
+      "Http": {
-        "Url" : string                  // The IP addresses or host addresses with ports and protocols that the server should listen, ex: "http://0.0.0.0:80"
+        "Url": string                   // The HTTP host (or IP address) and port that the server should listen to (ex: "http://0.0.0.0:80", "http://*:80/", "http://somedomain.com")
+      },
+      "HttpsInlineCertAndKeyFile": {    // See https://learn.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel/endpoints?view=aspnetcore-6.0 for more examples and possibilities
+        "Url": string,                  // The HTTPS host (or IP address) and port that the server should listen to  (ex: "https://somedomain.com", "https://somedomain.com:8081")
+        "Certificate": {
+          "Path": string,               // The path to the certificate file (ex: "MyCertificate.cer") "KeyPath": string             // The path to the private key file (ex: "MyPrivateKey.key") }
       }
     }
   },
-  "Logging" : {                         // See https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-6.0 for more information
+  "Logging": {                          // See https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-6.0 for more information
-    "LogLevel" : {
+    "LogLevel": {
-      "Default" : string                // Can be one of "Trace", "Debug", "Information", "Warning", "Error", "Critical", or "None"
+      "Default": string                 // The global log level, can be one of "Trace", "Debug", "Information", "Warning", "Error", "Critical", or "None"
-    }
+    },
     "Console": {                        // See https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-6.0 for more information
       "LogLevel": {
-        "Default": "Information"
+        "Default": string
       }
     },
     "File": {                           // See https://github.com/nreco/logging#how-to-use for more information